bcgov/greenlight/docker/README.md

-# Running dFlow with Docker Compose
+# Running GreenLight with Docker Compose

-The following instructions provide details on how to deploy dFlow using Docker Compose.
+The following instructions provide details on how to deploy GreenLight using Docker Compose.
 This method of deployment is intended for local development and demonstration purposes.
 It is **NOT** intended to be support production level deployments where security, availability, resilience, and data integrity are important.

 All application services are exposed to the host so they may be easily accessed individually for development and testing purposes.